 - The welfare state and its inclusive / exclusive capacities

 For more specific information on the profile of the migration master programme, please visit http://www.migration-population.ch/sfm/home/formation/master-en-migration-et-citoyenne.html

 Tentative course program for the semesters 3 and 4

 EuMIGS-students will be offered the following courses which are also attended by local UNINE students:

 Semester 3 and 4 (= 30 ECTS)

-- Democracy as challenge to migration: historical and political perspectives (5 ECTS)
+- Democracy and the migratory challenge: Historical and political perspectives (5 ECTS)

 - Rights to have rights?
 Transformation of liberties and rights in times of mobilities (5 ECTS)